 - a.
-Continuing efforts to increase the number of completed conflict minerals reporting templates. - Requesting that suppliers provide product level disclosures, as opposed to company or division level disclosures, that will enable ResMed to focus on smelters and refiners that processed the materials contained in ResMed products. - c.
-Continuing to work with suppliers to obtain current, accurate, and complete information about their smelters and refiners of 3TG and countries of origin. - d.
-Encourage our suppliers to have due diligence procedures in place for their supply chains to improve the content of the responses from such suppliers.
+Continuing efforts to increase the number of completed conflict minerals reporting templates. - b.
+Requesting that our suppliers provide product level disclosures, as opposed to company or division level disclosures, that will enable ResMed to focus on smelters and refiners that processed the materials contained in ResMed products. - c.
+Continuing to work with our suppliers to obtain current, accurate, and complete information about their smelters and refiners of 3TG, and their countries of origin. - d.
+Encouraging our suppliers to have due diligence procedures in place for their supply chains to improve the content of the responses from such suppliers.